A gold ETF (Exchange Traded Fund) may come in handy if you want to diversify your portfolio and hedge it against inflation and currency risks.

 iShares Gold Bullion ETF (CGL) invests directly in physical gold, and it aims to replicate the returns of gold bullion, excluding expenses and fees.

-If you are interested in the benefits offered by holding gold, this ETF is one of the closest replicas you will find in the Canadian market.
+If you are interested in the benefits of holding gold, this ETF is one of the closest replicas you will find in the Canadian market.

-CGL is hedged to Canadian dollars.
-Its unhedged alternative trades under the ticker: CGL-C.
+CGL is hedged to Canadian dollars, while its unhedged alternative trades under the ticker: CGL-C.

-CGL is eligible for both registered and non-registered accounts and has a “medium to high” risk rating.
+This Canadian gold ETF is eligible for registered and non-registered accounts and has a “medium to high” risk rating.

-iShares S&P/TSX Global Gold Index ETF (XGD) is invested in 10 top gold miners, including Barrick Gold, Newmont, Franco Nevada, and Wheaton Precious Metals Corporation.
+iShares S&P/TSX Global Gold Index ETF (XGD) is invested in 10 of the top gold miners, including Barrick Gold, Newmont, Franco Nevada, and Wheaton Precious Metals Corporation.

-With over 50 companies in its portfolio, XGD is diversified geographically, with holdings in Canada, the United States, South Africa, and Peru.
+With over 40 companies in its portfolio, XGD is diversified geographically, with holdings in Canada, the United States, South Africa, and the United Kingdom.

 This fund has a “high” risk rating and should ideally not make more than a small portion of your portfolio.